eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

      * Retrieve a random city using Spring JDBC access classes.
      */
      public String getRandomCityByCountryCode(String cntryCode) {
-         // A template that allows using queries with named parameter s
+         // A template that permits using queries with named paramete rs
          NamedParameterJdbcTemplate template =
          new NamedParameterJdbcTemplate(dataSource);
          // A java.util.Map is used to provide values for the paramet